ottogiron/ironman/README.md

 * OSX
 * Windows

-Download the your specific  binary from tar file from the [releases](https://github.com/ironman-project/ironman/releases) page
+Download your specific  binary from tar file from the [releases](https://github.com/ironman-project/ironman/releases) page

 Unpack the binary and add it to your PATH.